psvehla/portlet-property-demo/README.md

 Liferay Portlet Property Demo
 =============================

-A Liferay Spring Portlet MVC project template using Maven.
+A demo of a Liferay portlet that has preferences that can be configured with Options->Configuration->Setup.

 * Liferay EE 6.1.20
 * Java 1.6